Multiple Choice Bible Quiz about Moses the Lawgiver

 What river did Moses float down while in a basket when he was a baby?

-a.
+b.
 The Nile.

 c.
 Euphrates.

-Moses was born 3 months premature.
+Moses was born 3 months premature in Egypt.

-He had an older brother and sister.
+He was the youngest of three, with an older brother and sister.

 -

-Who was Moses' older brother?
+Who was Moses's older brother?

 a.
 Joshua.